fizt656/FutureZone/README.md

 ## Disclaimer

 This bot is a prototype and is not intended for production use in its current state.
 It may contain bugs, incomplete features, or security vulnerabilities.

+## License

+This project is licensed under a dual license.
+Please see the LICENSE file for details.